mmattozzi/webrepl/README.md

 Security Note
 =================

 There is none!
-Don't go exposes your webrepl port to the whole world, they'd be able to do anything to your system or your node process.
+Don't go exposing your webrepl port to the whole world, they'd be able to do anything to your system or your node process.

 In the future, I will probably add some form of modest authentication.